Synthetic radioisotope: Diagnosis

 Radioactive tracer compounds, radiopharmaceuticals, are used to observe the function of various organs and body systems.
 These compounds use a chemical tracer which is attracted to or concentrated by the activity which is being studied.
 That chemical tracer incorporates a short lived radioactive isotope, usually one which emits a gamma ray which is energetic enough to travel through the body and be captured outside by a gamma camera to map the concentrations.
 Gamma cameras and other similar detectors are highly efficient, and the tracer compounds are generally very effective at concentrating at the areas of interest, so the total amounts of radioactive material needed are very small.

 The metastable nuclear isomer technetium-99m is a gamma-ray emitter widely used for medical diagnostics because it has a short half-life of 6 hours, but can be easily made in the hospital using a technetium-99m generator.
 Weekly global demand for the parent isotope molybdenum-99 was 12000 Ci in 2010, overwhelmingly provided by fission of uranium-235.

 Treatment

 Several radioisotopes and compounds are used for medical treatment, usually by bringing the radioactive isotope to a high concentration in the body near a particular organ.
 For example, iodine-131 is used for treating some disorders and tumors of the thyroid gland.

 Industrial radiation sources

-Alpha particle, beta particle, and gamma ray radioactive emissions are industrially useful.
-Most sources of these are synthetic radioisotopes.
-Areas of use include the petroleum industry, industrial radiography, homeland security, process control, food irradiation and underground detection.
+Alpha, beta, and gamma emissions from synthetic radioisotopes are mostly used in the industry because they can penetrate through solid materials and provide high-energy radiation.
+In the petroleum industry, these isotopes help map rock layers and fluid levels in oil and gas wells.
+In industrial radiography, gamma sources like cobalt-60 or iridium-192 inspect metal parts and welds for hidden cracks without damaging the material.
+In manufacturing, beta emitters are used in sensors to monitor the thickness of paper, plastic, or metal foils during production.

+These isotopes are also used for public safety and food processing.
+For homeland security, they are used in scanners to detect explosives or other dangerous materials in cargo.
+In food irradiation, gamma rays kill bacteria and pests to make food safer and extend its shelf life.
+They act as tracers in underground detection to track water flow or find leaks in buried pipes.